 1. How to write to your MP or a Minister

 - Write a personal letter – handwritten is great or type if up if you prefer.

-- Put it in an envelope and send it by post – yes you can email them too, but often emails get lost or ignored, whereas letters are more likely to get answered.
+- Put it in an envelope and send it by post – yes you can email them too, but sometimes emails get lost or ignored, whereas letters are more likely to get answered.

-o Minister for Water Resources, Drought, Rural Finance, Natural Disaster and Emergency Management – David Littleproud MP
+The Hon.
+David Littleproud MP, Minister for Water Resources, Drought, Rural Finance, Natural Disaster and Emergency Management

 Click here for a full list of Federal MPs to get the contact details for your local MP: